Approximation of wave packets on the real line: Hermite functions

 \subsubsection{The method of steepest descent}

 The method of steepest descent (MSD), also known as the saddle point approach, is a key tool used in our Hermite and Malmquist--Takenaka estimates.
-It is an approximation method that can be applied to integrals of the form \begin{Eqnarray*} \int_{a}^{b} \ee^{F(z)} \dd z, \end{Eqnarray*} where $F(z)$ is an entire function.
+We give a brief overview here; for a more in-depth review we refer to \cite{de1981asymptotic, flajolet2009analytic, olver1997asymptotics, wong2001asymptotic}.
+It is an approximation method that can be applied to integrals of the form \begin{Eqnarray*} I(t) = \int_{a}^{b} G(z)\ee^{-t F(z)} \dd z, \end{Eqnarray*} where $t$ is a large parameter.
+Let us assume that $F(z)$ is a complex-valued meromorphic function and $G(z)$ is an entire function.